 - Riven has an install screen which specifically explains that if they go making everything bright, it blows out some of the detail.
 So the game has you adjust your monitor to a sensible curve.

 - Limbo of the Lost infamously demonstrated why adventure games should never do this.
 (The poor lighting would seem to have been caused by the game's backgrounds being ripped off from other games that were poorly lit.)

 - Dracula 2: the Last Sanctuary.
 Solving puzzles when you can't find the components because it's soooo dark?
 Not very entertaining.

 - Several of the Nancy Drew games have this problem.
-This troper couldn't find the alarm-setting button on Nancy's clock in White Wolf of Icicle Creek because of her bedroom's darkness.
+It can be hard to find the alarm-setting button on Nancy's clock in White Wolf of Icicle Creek because of her bedroom's darkness.

 - In Legend of the Crystal Skull you enter a room in which the only thing you can see is the door and window.
 There's a bed and a nightstand in it, but you only find them thanks to your cursor changing and the sound effect of opening the nightstand drawer.

 - Ghost of Thornton Hall has a few moving shadows meant to startle the player.
-Imagine this troper's disappointment when, after playing the game on a very bright monitor, they played it on a darker one and couldn't actually see the shadows.
+You can see them when playing the game on a very bright monitor, but play it on a darker one and you can't see the shadows.
 At all.